-- Noise should be kept to a minimum inside the Library.
-The Library is a space for quiet study.
-Patrons should modulate their volume accordingly.
-Patrons who are distracting or disturbing to others will be reminded to comply or directed outside of the Library.
+- Noise should be kept to a minimum inside the library.
+There are zones for silent study, quiet study, and conversational spaces.
+Patrons who are distracting or disturbing to others will be reminded to comply or directed outside of the library.

-- Fire Alarms and evacuation directions MUST be complied with immediately.
+- Fire Alarms and evacuation directions must be complied with immediately.
 Safety procedures and drills are held so everyone can be prepared in case of an emergency.
-For more information on fire safety and active shooter instructions, please see our Campus Security page.
+For more information on fire safety and active shooter instructions, please see the Campus Safety page.

 Filming & Photography

 - There is no filming or photography in the library unless permission has been granted.
-Contact the Library Administrative office for approval.
+Contact the library administration for approval.